 In these regulations, unless the contrary intention appears —

-“business entity” includes an individual, body corporate, trust or partnership, who or that carries on business;
+business entity includes an individual, body corporate, trust or partnership, who or that carries on business;

-“call out” means to arrange for the hiring of a taxi through a business entity (other than the driver) that, in the ordinary course of its business, arranges for taxis to meet persons who wish to hire a taxi.
+call out means to arrange for the hiring of a taxi through a business entity (other than the driver) that, in the ordinary course of its business, arranges for taxis to meet persons who wish to hire a taxi.

 [Regulation 2A inserted in Gazette 1 Dec 2005 p.
 5793-4.]